Ray Hitchcock

-Raebern Brooks Hitchcock Jr (born June 20, 1965) is an American former professional football offensive lineman in the National Football League (NFL) for the Washington Redskins, who selected in the 12th round of the 1987 NFL draft with the 331st overall pick.
-He played college football at the University of Minnesota and attended Saint Paul Johnson High School.
+Raebern Brooks Hitchcock Jr (born June 20, 1965) is an American former professional football player who was an offensive lineman in the National Football League (NFL) for the Washington Redskins, who selected in the 12th round of the 1987 NFL draft with the 331st overall pick.
+He played college football for the Minnesota Golden Gophers and attended Saint Paul Johnson High School.

 Hitchcock currently serves as the offensive line coach at Cretin-Derham Hall High School.